daidodo/regxstring/README.md

 .
 Match any character (except newline) (pattern)           Grouping
 (?:pattern)         This is for clustering, not capturing; it groups sub-expressions like "()", but doesn't make back-references as "()" does
-(?=pattern)         A zero-width positive look-ahead assertion.
-For example, \w+(?=\t) matches a word followed by a tab, without including the tab
+(?=pattern)         A zero-width positive look-ahead assertion, e.g., \w+(?=\t) matches a word followed by a tab, without including the tab
-(?!pattern)         A zero-width negative look-ahead assertion.
-For example foo(?!bar) matches any occurrence of "foo" that isn't followed by "bar"
+(?!pattern)         A zero-width negative look-ahead assertion, e.g., foo(?!bar) matches any occurrence of "foo" that isn't followed by "bar"
 |                   Alternation
 [xyz]               Matches a single character that is contained within the brackets [^xyz]              Matches a single character that is not contained within the brackets